Driving Forward > Digital Marketing Blog

 Average Order Value (AOV) = Revenue/ Number of Order

-Use the eCommerce section in Google Analytics to find the Average Order Value (AOV) of your products to adjust your paid, organic, social, or email campaigns.
+Use the eCommerce section in Google Analytics to find your products’ Average Order Value (AOV) to adjust your paid, organic, social media marketing, or email campaigns.

 Tip: Use Google Analytics segments to analyze the Average Order Value (AOV) by New Visitor, Returning Visitor, etc.